Faye Dunaway: 1974–1981: Resurgence and acclaim

 Director Roman Polanski offered Dunaway the lead role of Evelyn Mulwray in his mystery neo-noir Chinatown (1974).
 Although its producer, Robert Evans, wanted Polanski to consider Jane Fonda for the role, arguing that Dunaway had a reputation for temperament, Polanski insisted on using Dunaway.
 She accepted the challenging and complex role of Mulwray, a shadowy femme fatale who knows more than she is willing to let Detective J.J.
 Gittes (played by Jack Nicholson) know.
-Dunaway got along well with Nicholson, describing him later as a "soul mate," but she clashed with Polanski, who had a reputation for being dictatorial and controlling on a set.
+Dunaway got along well with Nicholson, describing him later as a "soul mate", but she clashed with Polanski, who had a reputation for being dictatorial and controlling on a set.
 "Roman was very much an autocrat, always forcing things.
 It ranged from the physical to the mental.
-He was very domineering and abrasive and made it clear he wanted to manipulate the performance.
+He was very domineering and abrasive, and made it clear he wanted to manipulate the performance.
 That approach has never worked with me."

 Two weeks after the filming started, the two had a confrontation that became notorious.
 Polanski pulled one of Dunaway's hairs out of her head, without telling her, because it was catching the light.
 Dunaway was offended, describing his act as "sadistic" and left the set furious.
 "It was not the hair, it was the incessant cruelty that I felt, the constant sarcasm, the never-ending need to humiliate me."
 Years later, both shared their admiration for each other, with Polanski saying that their feud was not important – "It's the result that counts.
-And she was formidable," while Dunaway admitted that "it was way too much made out of it," added that she enjoyed working with Polanski, calling him "a great director," and stated that Chinatown was "possibly the best film I ever made."
+And she was formidable," while Dunaway admitted that "it was way too much made out of it," added that she enjoyed working with Polanski, calling him "a great director," and stated, Chinatown was "possibly the best film I ever made."

-Despite the complications on the set, the film was finished, released to glowing reviews and ultimately became a classic.
+Despite the complications on the set, the film was finished, released to glowing reviews, and ultimately became a classic.
 It made back its budget almost five times, and received 11 Academy Award nominations.
 Dunaway received a second Best Actress nomination, and also received a Golden Globe nomination and a BAFTA nomination.
 Upon the release of the film, producer Robert Evans was full of praise for Dunaway.
 "She has everything—beauty, talent, neurosis.
 She's one of the great strange ones.
 When the lights go out and that face comes out of the dark and she looks at you with those big mysterious eyes, I tell you, it's a very compelling thing.
 She has something we haven't seen on the screen for a long time.
 She has witchery.
 She's a femme fatale."